Le lien vers cette page a été envoyé avec succès aux destinataires.

 You don't have a letter

-If you do not receive this mail and you are not registered on the voters list, you can appeal to the court.
-The court's decision cannot be appealed, but it can be appealed on a point of law.
+If you do not receive this mail and you are not registered to vote, you can to bring proceedings before the court.

 You can go to court: